digideskio/cpd/README.md

 ## Credits

-We belive in giving credit where credit is due.
+We believe in giving credit where credit is due.
 The following plugins and people helped us get a kick start in delivering this project.
 Thank you to them!

-The foundations of this project are based on the [CPD Journals](http://wordpress.org/plugins/cpd-journals/) WordPress plugin originally by [Saul Cozens](http://saulcozens.co.uk) - licenced under the GPLv2 licence.
+The foundations of this project are based on the [CPD Journals](http://wordpress.org/plugins/cpd-journals/) WordPress plugin originally by [Saul Cozens](http://saulcozens.co.uk) - licensed under the GPLv2 license.

-The way that new Journals are created with base 'Journal Templates' could not be done without code taken from the [Blog Copier](https://wordpress.org/plugins/blog-copier) WordPress plugin by [MODERN TRIBE](https://tri.be/) - licenced under the GPLv2 licence.
+The way that new Journals are created with base 'Journal Templates' could not be done without code taken from the [Blog Copier](https://wordpress.org/plugins/blog-copier) WordPress plugin by [MODERN TRIBE](https://tri.be/) - licensed under the GPLv2 license.

-To create metaboxes we use the excelent [Custom Meta Boxes](https://github.com/humanmade/Custom-Meta-Boxes) plugin by [Human Made](https://hmn.md/) - licenced under the GPLv2 licence.
+To create meta boxes we use the excellent [Custom Meta Boxes](https://github.com/humanmade/Custom-Meta-Boxes) plugin by [Human Made](https://hmn.md/) - licensed under the GPLv2 license.

 The ability to login with email was done by following examples in the [WP Email Login](https://wordpress.org/plugins/wp-email-login/) plugin by [Beau Lebans](https://profiles.wordpress.org/beaulebens/), [r-a-y](https://profiles.wordpress.org/r-a-y/) and [andykillen](https://profiles.wordpress.org/andykillen/).

-To update the plugin directly from GitHub we use the awesome [WordPress GitHub Plugin Updator](https://github.com/radishconcepts/WordPress-GitHub-Plugin-Updater) by [Radish Concepts](http://www.radishconcepts.com/) - licenced under the GPLv2 licence.
+To update the plugin directly from GitHub we use the awesome [WordPress GitHub Plugin Updator](https://github.com/radishconcepts/WordPress-GitHub-Plugin-Updater) by [Radish Concepts](http://www.radishconcepts.com/) - licensed under the GPLv2 license.
 We also borrowed heavily from this to allow the associated CPD theme(s) to be updated directly from GitHub also.

 ## Version Control

 Here are all the great features that have been implemented so far!

+### 2.4.6
+- Issues with wp_new_user_notification fixed

 ### 2.4.5
 - Profile update bug fix